 Sr. Elish McPartland, RGS, M.T., RCST® Holistic Therapist – I am a trained Holistic Therapist who has been practicing Massage Therapy (Swedish, Sports Massage, and Acupressure) since 1992 and Polarity Therapy since 1996.
 I began practicing and teaching Reiki in 1997 and became a Registered Practitioner of the Biodynamic method of Craniosacral Therapy in 2003.
 I offer sessions in all four modalities in an atmosphere of deep respect and sensitivity for the person.
 Many of the people I see for bodywork are experiencing a wide range of physical and emotional difficulties.
 In order to provide the most effective treatment outcomes, I tailor treatment plans to meet the unique needs of the individual.

-Danielle L. Owen, MSW, LADCII “Licensed Alcohol & Drug Counselor” – I am a MA state licensed alcohol & drug counselor (LADCII), a graduate of the Hazelden (European) School of Addiction Studies and have over 16 years counseling experience both in Ireland and Massachusetts.
-With a background in residential treatment and group work, I have primarily worked in outpatient community settings, providing substance use disorder counseling, family support, relapse prevention and education groups along with prevention outreach, utilizing a
+Danielle L. Owen, MSW, LADCII “Licensed Alcohol & Drug Counselor” – I am a MA state licensed alcohol & drug counselor (LADCI), a graduate of the Hazelden (European) School of Addiction Studies and have over 16 years of addictions counseling experience both in Ireland and Massachusetts.
+With a background in residential treatment and group work, I have primarily worked in outpatient community settings, providing substance use disorder counseling, family support, relapse prevention and education groups along with prevention outreach, utilizing a culturally sensitive approach.
+I began volunteering with Maria Droste Counseling Services in 2008 but since May 2015, I have been on staff primarily serving low income, uninsured and court mandated clients.
+Using an ecological and trauma sensitive lens, I support clients and their families in addressing substance use disorder problems, discovering their own ability to recover and thrive using treatment, community resources and self-help fellowships.
+I utilize techniques ranging from Motivational Interviewing, Cognitive Behavioral, Solution Focused and Narrative therapies, believing that each individual has the power to bring change and recovery into their own lives and the ability to work towards their full potential.

 Mary Ann Crowley, CSJ, MA, CADC, LSC Licensed Social Worker – As a trained educator and substance abuse counselor of over 25 years, I have had the privilege of working with many adults, children and families.
 I am in awe of the human spirit that is so resilient and one’s desire and ability to hope, heal and believe in oneself.
 Addiction and substance abuse are often complex and at the root of both personal and family issues.
 I specialize in helping you through your unique life story.
 My overall approach is to be highly empathic, nonjudgmental and patient.
 Communicating with compassion, coupled with directness and at times a sense of humor can really help.
 Experience has taught me to use an eclectic treatment approach, respecting the individual and his or her learning style.
 I look forward to meeting with new clients as we begin a journey of hope and healing.